aaron-nuy/Voxel-Game-Demo/README.md

  The code is a bit messy but not that difficult to understand

- As of 29/12/2021 I'm don't plan to continue working on this in the future, though it's far from being in a finished state
+ As of 29/12/2021 I don't plan to continue working on this in the future, though it's far from being in a finished state

  Solution file for VS22 is included